moq-wg/moq-transport/draft-lcurley-warp.md

 : One or more tracks with the same content but different encodings.

+Server:

+: The party accepting an incoming Warp session.

 Slice:

 : A section of a video frame.
 There may be multiple slices per frame.

 Track:

 : An encoded bitstream, representing a single video/audio component that makes up the larger broadcast.
+See {{tracks}}.

+This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.

 # Motivation